Order of service

 The Lord’s Prayer

-Being made one by the power of the Spirit, as our Saviour taught us, so we pray
+Looking for the coming of his kingdom, as our Saviour taught us, so we pray

-All Our Father in heaven, hallowed be your name,
+All Our Father, who art in heaven, hallowed be thy name;

-For the kingdom, the power, and the glory are yours now and for ever.
-Amen.
+For thine is the kingdom, the power and the glory, for ever and ever.

 Breaking of the Bread